Last Updated: October 24, 2022

 In addition, you would want to:

-You can't afford to wait for the economy to get better or for market demand to return to some time in the past when people were lining up to pay X dollars per square foot for a long-term lease.
+You can't afford to wait for a return to pre-pandemic normalcy (if that ever happens), or until the economy to get better or for market demand to return to some time in the past when people were lining up to pay X dollars per square foot for a long-term lease.

 You need to give people hope and inspiration, you need to provide serious entrepreneurship support right now because we don’t know where your country's next big idea is coming from, and you just need to get landlords moving in the direction of doing something with their property instead of letting it sit there deteriorating.